 Continent: Asia

-The claim that Mawsynram is the wettest place on Earth is disputed by Lloró, Colombia, which reported an average yearly rainfall of 12,717 millimeters (500.7 in) between 1952 and 1989 and López de Micay, also in Colombia, which reported 12,892 mm (507.6 in) per year between 1960 and 2012.
-See the article titled New Wettest Place on Earth Discovered? on the W
+The claim that Mawsynram is the wettest place on Earth is disputed by Lloró, Colombia, which reported an average yearly rainfall of 12,717 millimeters (500.7 inches) between 1952 and 1989, and López de Micay, also in Colombia, which reported 12,892 millimeters (507.6 inches) per year between 1960 and 2012.

 Tired of rain?
-See the Top 10 Driest Places on Earth.
+See the Top 10 Driest Places on Earth

 Notes